Is UUism for you?

 Our congregation is active and engaged, drawing upon each other for inspiration and activity.
 From social justice marches to music to art to small group dinners, there is something for everyone.

-After most sermons, Reverend Tyler leads our congregation in a Talk-Back Discussion period, from 11:00 am to noon or so.
-This is where you really get to know our members and feel the intimacy we have as we share our own lives and thoughts.
+After most sermons, Reverend Charlie Tyler leads our congregation in a Talk-Back Discussion period, from 11:00 am to noon or so.
+This is where you really get to know our members as we share our own lives, experiences, and thoughts.
 We love welcoming visitors!
 Come as you are.

-Families enjoy an open-minded and liberal Religious Education curriculum taught by our experienced, 5th-generation Unitarian Universalist, Ann Harrison.
+Families and children enjoy a Religious Education curriculum taught by our experienced, 5th-generation Unitarian Universalist, Ann Harrison.

 Upcoming Events Explore Groups